Sound Diffusers 101: Free DIY Diffuser Designs

 Applying Profiled Modulations to The Leanfuser™

 Because the Leanfuser™ module is symmetrical, 5 modules placed side-by-side form a periodic array.
 A great way to increase the diffusion performance is to reduce this periodicity by mounting the modules at different depths.
 You can call this a profiled modulation.
-The image below shows an example, where 5 Leanfuser™ modules have been mounted at specific depths (see the blueprints to learn how to apply this modulation).
+The image below shows an example, where 5 Leanfuser™ panels have been mounted at specific depths (see the blueprints to learn how to apply this modulation).

 You can also mount 7 modules using a profiled modulation based on fractal self-symmetry.
 The image below shows an example of this, where 7 modules of the Leanfuser™ are mounted at different depths to create a shallow profiled modulation.
 Because the profiled modulation is derived from the depth sequence of the Leanfuser™, you can call this a fractal modulation.
 And if you applied this modulation to the fractal diffuser A1-frac, you’d have a 3rd order nested fractal!

 If you did not mind a thick diffuser, you could take the fractal self-symmetry concept even further.
 For example, you could create a low frequency fractal stage with the proportions equal to the stepped diffuser proportions (I.e., keeping the width:depth ratio consistent).
 For the Leanfuser™, the width:depth ratio = 42 cm / 5 cm = 8.4.
-Considering an array of 7 diffuser modules (294 cm wide), the deepest step of the profiled modulation would be 294 cm / 8.4 = 35 cm.
+Considering an array of 7 acoustic diffuser panels (294 cm wide), the deepest step of the profiled modulation would be 294 cm / 8.4 = 35 cm.
 Since the deepest step of this stepped diffuser is 5 cm, you would scale all the depths by 35 cm / 5 cm = 7.

 This would give you a profiled modulation of 7x[stepped diffuser depths].
 The resulting diffuser would have an operational depth of 40 cm, which is a much deeper design than the one we started with!